samjcliff/calmaplab_processing/README.md

 # CalMAPLab Unified Data Processing Pipeline

-A unified orchestration layer for processing mobile air quality monitoring data from the CalMAPLab platform.
+The unified workflow for processing mobile air quality monitoring data from the CalMAPLab platform.

 ## Overview

-This pipeline integrates four processing stages into a single coordinated workflow:
+This pipeline integrates four CalMAPLab processing stages into a single coordinated workflow:

 ```
 ┌─────────────┐     ┌──────────────┐